smxi/inxi/README.txt

 3. Complete debugger data collector.

-4. Complete recommends outout.
+4. Complete recommends output.
 This will wait for longer down the road when I actually know what the recommends are.

 5. Complete option handler.
 This is almost done, I'm just waiting